sachinsapkotadev/Laptop-Optimization/README.md

 Your HP ProBook 440 G6 is a **solid, well-maintained machine for its age** — disks healthy, RAM ample, CPU relaxed, updates current, and Defender successfully blocked everything thrown at it.

 The two things dragging it down are both fixable:
-1. **Game cheat tools brought trojans onto the system** → delete them, rescan, rotate passwords.
+1. **Game cheat tools brought trojans onto the system** → ✅ **RESOLVED Aug 26** — all sources deleted, quarantine purged, verified clean.
+Only remaining step: rotate passwords from another device (assume theft during Aug 11–16).
 2. **Startup bloat + an aging HDD and battery** → disable autostarts, clean temp files, upgrade hardware when possible.

 Fix Priority 1 today, do Priorities 2–3 this week, and this laptop will comfortably serve as a daily dev/work machine for years.